Coloniality of Infrastructure - Huda Tayob - Transnational Practices of Care and Refusal

 2008

 In 2008, urban areas across South Africa saw widespread xenophobic attacks that particularly targeted African migrants, asylum seekers, and refugees.
-The violence began in Alexandra township in Johannesburg on May 11, 2008, and within two weeks had spread throughout the country.
+The violence began in Alexandra township in Johannesburg on May 11, 2008, and within two weeks had spread across the country.
 Around sixty-two people were killed and 150,000 people displaced, many permanently.5 During the violence, many migrants and refugees from around the city and suburbs of Cape Town fled to Bellville, where Somali malls were increasingly seen as safe havens.
 Som City, along with neighboring lodges like Oriental Plaza, became “relief centers,” providing meals and free accommodation, supported by businesses in the malls.6 Most people stayed for two to three weeks, but some stayed for up to four months.
 Ahmed described the severity of the situation, and the need to provide free housing for those who could not afford alternative accommodation: “I could not tell the people just to go out and sleep outside.
 Especially that time, it was winter time, it was May, it was very cold outside.
 Everybody must come in, if they had money, they paid, if they did not, I said just stay.
 Some people lost everything.”7

 The occupation of space and beds reflects migrant trading practices around Cape Town, the high levels of urban violence experienced more generally in South African cities, and the rhythm and regulation of being an asylum seeker or refugee in the city.
-Beyond the xenophobic violence of 2008, there have been sporadic yet frequent attacks that target African migrants, refugees, and asylum seekers throughout South Africa.
+Beyond the xenophobic violence of 2008, there have been sporadic yet frequent attacks targeting African migrants, refugees, and asylum seekers throughout South Africa.
 These lodges therefore operate in a liminal zone between temporary space of accommodation and safe and stable refuge from ongoing violence.
-As Parin Dossa and Jelena Golubovic point out, “interstitial locations should not be excluded from analyses of home-making simply because they are temporary.”8 In a different context, Dominique Malaquais similarly notes that for many African migrants “the plan to move on … is often several years old.”9 In the case of Somali refugees, multiple and forced displacement characterizes protracted refugee situations across generations.
-In these lodges not only does the labor of home-making become visible, but also the quotidian processes of unmaking homes faced by refugees.
+As Parin Dossa and Jelena Golubovic point out, “interstitial locations should not be excluded from analyses of home-making simply because they are temporary.”8 In a different context, Dominique Malaquais similarly notes that, for many African migrants, “the plan to move on … is often several years old.”9 In the case of Somali refugees, multiple and forced displacement characterizes protracted refugee situations across generations.
+In these lodges, not only does the labor of home-making become visible, but also the quotidian processes of unmaking homes faced by refugees.

 Bellstat Junction Somali Mall, Cape Town.
 Drawing by author, 2014–2015.